It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Even the best-laid plans and New Years Resolutions will end up in a ditch on the side of the road unless you have a damn good reason.

-That perseverance will from a damn good answer to the question: “Why?”
+That perseverance will form from a damn good answer to the question: “Why?”

 - “I’m here because my dad died of a heart attack at age 45, and I don’t want my kids growing up without a father like I did.”